-- 6.1 Selection - 6.1.1 When possible, a term employee will be given a minimum of one (1) month's notification, prior to the expiration of his/her current appointment, as to whether or not he/she will be re-employed within the following six (6) months and under what conditions. - 6.1.2 Advertising Positions - 6.1.2.1 All vacant regular and term positions relevant to this Agreement will be posted, on notice boards designated for that purpose, within the College and may be advertised outside of the College.
+6.1.1 When possible, a term employee will be given a minimum of one (1) month's notification, prior to the expiration of his/her current appointment, as to whether or not he/she will be re-employed within the following six (6) months and under what conditions.

+- 6.1.2 Advertising Positions - 6.1.2.1 All vacant positions relevant to this Agreement will be posted, online and on notice boards designated for that purpose, within the College and may be advertised outside of the College.
 A position will be defined as vacant when no bargaining unit member has a right of first refusal to the work. - 6.1.2.2 Prior to each semester, (normally July and November) a general advertisement indicating possible auxiliary employment opportunities will be published in a regional newspaper, and will be posted within the College on notice boards designated for that purpose.
 These notices will be forwarded to Department Heads (or Coordinators in program areas where there are none) and Campus Managers for posting in their areas.
-An electronic copy of these general advertisements will be forwarded to the President of the Faculty Association. - 6.1.2.3 Emergency Hire Situation - An emergency hire situation arises when there is an unanticipated absence of an employee, the time available to secure the services of a qualified employee is less than fourteen (14) days, and there is no other employee with a right of first refusal to the work. - 6.1.2.3.2 An Emergency Hire is a short-term replacement position.
-Depending on the program or service, the position will be for a maximum of thirty (30) days or until the end of the current academic semester.

-- 6.1.2.3 3 If the replacement work is anticipated to continue after the time periods identified in Article 6.1.2.3.2, the position will be posted and normal hiring process will apply. - 6.1.3 Search Committee - 6.1.3.1 A Search Committee shall be struck for all regular and term vacancies and for those auxiliary vacancies meeting the following criteria: - a) The position is to teach in a College credit course as designated in the Program Profile, or, - b) The position is to teach in a course or program where the College is accredited by external agencies/ministries to teach, or, - c) The position is not meeting a short-term replacement need to a maximum of ten (10) consecutive days in a thirty (30) day period, or, fifteen (15) non-consecutive days in a thirty (30) day period. - 6.1.3.1.2 A Search Committee may either be a standing committee, or an ad hoc committee, as determined by the appropriate Dean/delegate.
+An electronic copy of these general advertisements will be forwarded to the President of the Faculty Association. - 6.1.2.3 Emergency Hire Situation - An emergency hire situation arises when there is an unanticipated absence of an employee, the time available to secure the services of a qualified employee is less than twenty-one (21) days, and there is no other employee with a right of first refusal to the work. - 6.1.2.3.2 An Emergency Hire is a short-term replacement position.
+Depending on the program or service, the position will be for a maximum of thirty (30) days or until the end of the current academic semester. - 6.1.2.3 3 If the replacement work is anticipated to continue after the time periods identified in Article 6.1.2.3.2, the position will be posted and normal hiring process will apply. - 6.1.3 Search Committee - 6.1.3.1 A Search Committee shall be struck for all regular, term, and auxiliary vacancies as defined in 6.1.2.1 and not meeting the criteria for emergency hires as per Article 6.1.2.3. - 6.1.3.1.2 A Search Committee may either be a standing committee, or an ad hoc committee, as determined by the appropriate Dean/delegate.
 The Search Committee shall normally be represented by the following: - a) the appropriate Dean and/or designate who shall be Chair, - b) if applicable, the appropriate Department Head and/or Program Coordinator from the program or service area, - c) One (1) employee elected by the Department/area, or appointed by the Department Head, whichever is practicable.
 Where the area does not have a Department Head or Program Coordinator as per (b) above, then two (2) employees will be elected by the Department/area, or appointed by the Faculty Association President, whichever is practicable. - d) The Search Committee Chair may increase the representation provided that the total number of representatives does not exceed five (5).